xiangjunn/tp/docs/UserGuide.md

 * When optional fields are provided, the list will only show the names of all persons in the contact list and the corresponding fields specified by the user.
 * More than one optional field can be provided.
 * The order of the optional fields does not matter. e.g both `clist e p` and `clist p e` will return a list of only the names, email addresses and phone numbers of all persons in the contact list.
-* If the specified field has no value for certain contacts in the contact list, it will not show anything for that corresponding field for that particular person.
+* If the specified field has no value for certain persons in the contact list, it will not show anything for that corresponding field for that particular person.

 Examples:
 * `clist` returns a list of all persons in the contact list with all the available details for each person.